Save A creamy, comforting risotto featuring sweet roasted butternut squash and aromatic fresh sage, perfect for a cozy fall meal.

 Contains milk from butter and Parmesan cheese.
 Gluten-free if using gluten-free stock.

-Save This risotto is a perfect blend of sweet and savory that will impress any guest.
+This risotto is a perfect blend of sweet and savory that will impress any guest.

 Recipe Q&A